Data Controller

 We also have powers and obligations to share information that we think other agencies may need to help safeguard children or adults.
 Information is used to assess risks and to develop safeguarding plans.
 This often needs to be done in partnership with other agencies in order to effectively safeguard and promote the welfare of children or adults.

 We also use information to improve safeguarding practices by learning from the experiences of children, adults and their families.
-This can be in the form of statutory and non-statutory reviews, including e.g. Serious Case Reviews (Children) Safeguarding Adults Reviews, Domestic Homicide Reviews and Mental Health Homicide Reviews.
+This can be in the form of statutory and non-statutory reviews, including for example Serious Case Reviews (Children) Safeguarding Adults Reviews, Domestic Homicide Reviews and Mental Health Homicide Reviews.

 Access to this information is strictly controlled and where there is a need to share information, e.g. with police or social services, all information will be transferred safely and securely ensuring only those with a requirement to know of any concerns are appropriately informed.